garpunkal/punkOptimise/README.md

 [![NuGet release](https://img.shields.io/nuget/v/punkOptimise.svg)](https://www.nuget.org/packages/punkOptimise/)

-An action in Umbraco that allows you optimise your media using multiple providers
+A package for Umbraco that allows you to optimise your media using different providers.

 ## Usage

 - Install the package via nuget.

-- Add .AddOptimise() to your startup file:
+- Add .AddOptimise() in your startup file:

 ~~~csharp
   services